littleforkmpls/wp-job-board/README.txt

 Requires PHP: 8.2
 License: Commercial

-Aggregates and display job listings from your ATS on your WordPress website.
+Aggregates and displays job listings from your ATS on your WordPress website.

 == Description ==